jfh3/PYFIT-FF/README.md

 # PYFIT-FF (Description)
-Authors: James Hickman (NIST) and Adam Robinson (GMU)
+- Authors: James Hickman (NIST) and Adam Robinson (GMU)
-Description:
++ Description:
-This code uses pytorch to train a Neural network to reproduce a single component system's potential energy surface for use in classical molecular dynamics simulations by approximating energies obtained from density functional theory (DFT) calculations
+	- This code uses pytorch to train a Neural network to reproduce a single component system's potential energy surface for use in classical molecular dynamics simulations by approximating energies obtained from density functional theory (DFT) calculations

 # Installation

-This code has been tested on linux and macOS systems, however, assuming the following dependencies are met for your python implementation then the code should run on windows OS as well.

 Nessesary dependencies (see below for dependency installation instructions):